 Living the Gospel (1 Peter 1:13-25)

 It was a proud moment.
 The pastor had just commissioned eighty-three new members.
-The newly initiated made their way off the platform as the pastor descended the steps to get closer to the congregation to begin the sermon.
+As the pastor descended the steps from the platform, the newly initiated left and the sermon began.

 “This is great, isn’t it?” he began.
 “But before we get too giddy about new members, let me ask you a question.
 Why should we bring eighty-three new people into something that is not working?”